A local Mac Studio appliance

 Installed locally.
 Controlled by your office.
 Reviewed by your managers.

-• Sits on a shelf in the back office
+- Installed in the back office

-• Managers approve every action before it happens.
+- Managers approve every action before it happens.

-Six things, all running on the shelf.
+Six things, all running locally in the office.

 One box, one office.
 Everything the managers actually use every day — the search, the today view, the queue — lives here.